 When using the Steering Wheel Switch to select the modes for tunable exhausts, the Instrument Cluster will send out a request signal to the PCM which in return will send an acknowledgment message back to the cluster with proper status confirming the mode request.

 When the PCM gets the command to change the Engine Exhaust Mode, it shall send the appropriate commands to the Exhaust valves.
 See PCM Functional Description.

+My Mode arbitration occurs in the PCM.
+See the PCM Functional Description.

+1.1.7 SDM arbitration?

 Interfaces